ohtuprojekti-eficode/Amandus/README.md

 - Feature is implemented
 - Tests are passed
 - Documentation is updated to match the state of the application
-- Code is reviewed: at least 2 persons have accepted changes in the pull request
+- Code is reviewed: at least 1 person have accepted changes in the pull request
 - The feature works in production environment